ComScore

 Toby Melville - Pool/Getty Images

-OK, here’s some background info: After the Duke and Duchess of Sussex held a private christening for their one-year-old daughter, Lilibet, the duo referred to her as “Princess Lilibet Diana.”
+OK, here’s some background info: After the Duke and Duchess of Sussex held a private christening for their two-year-old daughter, Lilibet, the duo referred to her as “Princess Lilibet Diana.”
 This prompted the royal family to finally update their website to correctly list Archie’s royal title (something that should have occurred when King Charles took the throne).
-On the site, Archie will now be referred to as “Prince Archie Harrison.”
+On the site, Archie is now correctly referred to as “Prince Archie Harrison.”

 Prince Harry and Meghan Markle together at the Cardriff Castle.